jfromaniello/joseoncodecom/_posts/2013-05-23-promises-a-plus.markdown

 ---
 layout: post
-title: "Promises A+ and the Q"
+title: "Promises A+ and Q"
 date: 2013-05-23 08:04
 tags:
 ---